OpenWinControls/OpenWinControls/README.md

 ## Known device firmware bugs (must be fixed by GPD)

+### All

+- Mouse codes (left/right/middle click, fast cursor), when assigned to **back buttons**, don't work until controller mode is switched once to mouse mode after boot.
+You can switch back to gamepad after that, but be aware that they may still not work as expected.
+Controller V2 seems to have more issues when mouse codes are assigned to them, compared to V1.
+[**This is very very unlikely to be fixed!**]

 ### Win5

 - RT and LT ignore the keycode value in firmware config